BdR76/CSVLint/docs/readme.md

 ![CSV Lint color styles for syntax highlighting](/docs/csvlint_color_styles.png?raw=true "CSV Lint plug-in color styles for syntax highlighting")

 Note that the rendering of the syntax highlighting runs on a separate thread in the background.
-This means that for larger file (~50MB or more) it can happen that the beginning of the file has column colors but at the end of the file it's still uncolored.
+This means that for larger files (~50MB or more) it can happen that the beginning of the file displays column colors but at the end of the file it's still uncolored.

-The color scheme settings are stored in a file `CSVLint.xml` which is automatically created at first time startup or when the file is missing, also see an example [CSVLint.xml file here](https://github.com/BdR76/CSVLint/blob/master/config/CSVLint.xml).
+The color scheme settings are stored in a file `CSVLint.xml` which is automatically created at first time startup or when the file is missing, also see an example [CSVLint.xml file here](https://github.com/BdR76/CSVLint/blob/master/extra/).

 	%USERPROFILE%\AppData\Roaming\Notepad++\plugins\config\CSVLint.xml